 flespi High Availability features

-Based on our experience with administration of Wialon Hosting system now operating in multiple distributed data centers we divided HA into few levels:
+Based on our experience with the administration of the Wialon Hosting system now operating in multiple distributed data centers we divided HA into a few levels:

 Now two servers hosting gateway services are filtering and distributing traffic from external IP addresses to other LAN subsystems.
 Servers are controlled by Pacemaker, in addition, there is a third server storing static daily archive and history in case of malfunction of the main ones.

-To gain software HA we use different techniques: first of all most sensitive data is stored in PostgreSQL database which is running in HA mode on multiple database servers.
+To gain software HA we use different techniques: first of all, the most sensitive data is stored in the PostgreSQL database which is running in the HA mode on multiple database servers.
 Not all the data, because this RDBMS is slow when we talk about our volumes of telematics data, but just most of the metadata.
-Then, each system is fully autonomous and communicates with other systems via internal HTTP REST API.
-These independent subsystems are nowadays called microservices and become a very convenient architectural approach.
+Then, each system is fully autonomous and communicates with other systems via the internal HTTP REST API.
+These independent subsystems are called microservices and are becoming a very convenient architectural approach.
 The only important thing in microservices is the API, and it has been standardized.
 We developed guidelines for it and were following these guidelines during API development.
 All other internals are not so important.
-It’s up to the subsystem developer to select this or another approach, or even test a few variations of implementations on parallel nodes.
-As long as they both operate under the same API, it is absolutely ok.
+It’s up to the subsystem developer to select this or another approach or even test a few variations of implementations on parallel nodes.
+As long as they both operate using the same API, it is absolutely ok.

 flespi platform architecture can be described by the following chart:

 - PROD: product gateway, client registration, utilization control, access limitation, and billing;

 - GW: telematics gateway that provides services for communication with telematics devices and is designed to parse all incoming traffic from various devices into the unified message format;

 - MDB: our own database for telematics data where we store channel messages, logs, and command results;

 - ADMIN: the system responsible for automatic configuration, installation, log collection, and control of services on various servers;